m e n u

 "Well then," Dani batted her eyelashes, but was interrupted by a knock.

-Without much ado, Max loaded the game, installed the software and connected the three cams.
-He eagerly stepped in front of one of them.
+Without much ado, Max loaded the game, installed the software and connected everything.
+He then eagerly stepped in front of one of the cams.

 "Stop!"
 Peter grabbed him by the sleeve.
 "We need a plan: who's going?
 And: how did you get back?"

-"I set the timer that switches the cam off ," came the prompt answer to the second question; the first was briefly discussed and voted on: Max and Stephan were to stay behind this time.
-Max knew how to handle soft- and hardware best and Stephan was expected home in fifteen minutes.
+"The timer switches the cam off, finito!" came the prompt answer to the second question; the first was briefly discussed and voted on: Max and Stephan were to stay behind this time.
+Max had the most routine with soft- and hardware and Stephan was expected home in fifteen minutes.

-Fascinated, they watched Dany, Max and Turbo do their first clumsy moves next to Xammy on the monitor.
+Fascinated, they watched Dany, Max and Turbo do their first clumsy moves, an impatient Xammy next to their tiny images on the large monitor.

 "'Beam me up, Scotty!' wouldn't work," Max tried to explain.
-"We humans have too much water and would drown all devices immediately, putting everything out of action, even if we'd scale us down individually, a project, my uncle is working on now."
+"We humans have too much water and would directly drown all devices, putting everything out of action - even if we could scale ourselves down individually, a project my uncle is working on now."

-It turned out to be tricky to move outside Xammy's world in such a way to stay near Xammy, who not only raced around, but also often seemed out of control.
-Dani got the hang of it fastest and covered the others with instructions and advice.
-The first two levels were easy, the landscape harmless and dull: valleys, country lanes, a boring babbling river, a few ruminating cows with wet eyes, then the villages got bigger and bigger until they found themselves in a city with streets, skyscrapers, traffic junctions, neon signs and, of course, lots of vehicles and people...
+It turned out to be tricky to move in front of the cams in such a way to stay near Xammy, who not only raced around, but also often seemed out of control.
+Dani got the hang of it first and bombed the others with instructions and advice.
+The first two levels were easy, the landscape harmless and dull: valleys, country lanes, a boring babbling river, a few ruminating cows with wet brown eyes, then the villages got bigger and higher until they found themselves in a city with streets, skyscrapers, traffic junctions, neon signs and, of course, lots of vehicles and people...
+It got harder the further they progressed, problematic obstacles showed up: invisible holes, buried valleys, endless lakes, completely snow-covered mountains or labyrinth skyscrapers that led up and down to nowhere.
+They often had to dodge other characters: suddenly walking trees, spitting sunflowers, creepy vultures and lots of crawling creatures and vehicles.
+After one hour, Peter asked to be relieved, followed by a sweating Turbo and half an hour later Dany, Max saved what they had achieved and switched off the the last cam.
+It was fascinating to see them disappear from the monitor, panting.
+The decision to go two by two was logical. [ghl.04.24]

 ____________________________________________________________